symptom-solver/risk-management/definition-statement.md

 # Classification of the Significance of information provided
 The app will not provide any information on diseases that require immediate medical attention.
-The app will everytime advise the user to consult a healthcare provider for an accurate diagnosis and appropriate treatment.
+The app will advise the user to consult a healthcare provider for an accurate diagnosis and appropriate treatment.
 Additionally the app will display a message like "if you experience a different symptom, please consult a healthcare provider for an accurate diagnosis and appropriate treatment."

 Since the app will be used to aid in diagnosis of low-risk diseases, class 2 is appropriate for the app.